CpServiceSpb/OpenSSLOcsp/README.txt

 - make install.

-The main difference of this OSSL Ocsp version that now OCSP responder may uses OSSL txt database.
+The main difference of this OSSL Ocsp version that now OCSP responder may uses OSSL txt database !

 There are 3 new "fields" as new, added for each DB line that is for each Issued certificate:
 /path/Root certificate <Tab> /path/Ocsp responder certificate <Tab> /path/Ocsp responder key